eth-brownie/brownie/docs/api-brownie.rst

 ``brownie._config``
 ===================

 The ``_config`` module handles all Brownie configuration settings.
 It is not designed to be accessed directly.
-If you wish to view or modify config settings while Brownie is running, import ``brownie.config`` which will return a ``ConfigDict`` with the active settings:
+If you wish to view or modify config settings while Brownie is running, import ``brownie.config`` which will return a :func:`ConfigDict <brownie._config.ConfigDict>` with the active settings:

 .. code-block:: python